-When we study a foreign language, most of what we learn is intentional – we pick up a book, listen to an audio file, watch a DVD, etc. in order to seek out knowledge about something specific.
+When we study a foreign language, most of what we learn is intentional – we pick up a book, listen to an audio file, watch a movie, etc. in order to seek out knowledge about something specific.

 Incidental learning is unintentional – it’s when you learn new things naturally without seeking it out, e.g. reading a book for leisure and discovering new words along the way.

 Mezzofanti picked up Greek and Latin while doing carpentry work in the street and overhearing the languages.
 He didn’t pursue Greek and Latin (at least not initially) but he picked it up by being in the right place at the right time.